 - Hosts can be incredibly hospitable.

 - Your host can also be your free tour guide.
-You can ask him or her for tips for your trips nearby.
+You can ask them for tips for your trips nearby.

 - It’s easy to communicate with the host – it shall give you more flexibility in using the property.